pwasem/ui5-middleware-http-proxy/README.md

 Custom UI5 middleware extension for proxying http requests using [express-http-proxy](https://github.com/villadora/express-http-proxy) with additional http basic authentication support.

-Useful for proxying request to a remote service from a local development enviroment.
+Useful for proxying requests to a remote service from a local development enviroment.

 Works well with [openui5-sdk-docker](https://github.com/pwasem/openui5-sdk-docker).